Gravity assist: Notable examples of use

-Parker Solar Probe, launched by NASA in 2018, has seven planned Venus gravity assists.
-Each gravity assist bring Parker Solar Probe progressively closer to the Sun.
-As of 2022, the spacecraft performed five of its seven assists.
-Parker Solar Probe's mission will make the closest approach to the Sun by any space mission.
+The Parker Solar Probe, launched by NASA in 2018, has seven planned Venus gravity assists.
+Each gravity assist brings the Parker Solar Probe progressively closer to the Sun.
+As of 2022, the spacecraft has performed five of its seven assists.
+The Parker Solar Probe's mission will make the closest approach to the Sun by any space mission.
+The mission's final planned gravity assist maneuver, completed on November 6, 2024, prepared it for three final solar flybys reaching just 3.8 million miles of the surface of the sun on December 24, 2024 (see figure).